-- The request must initiate prior to the end of the academic term. - The student's academic work to date is passing with the incomplete grade given not as a substitute for a failing grade. - Attendance and/or participation has been satisfactory throughout the semester. - An illness, extenuating circumstance, or a life-event including military deployment, weather conditions, and legal situations are accepted with supporting documentation. - Final approval is granted strictly at the discretion of the current instructor. - The instructor notifies their immediate supervisor of the impending incomplete grade. - The Incomplete Grade Contract is signed by both the instructor and the student.
+- The student must initiate the request prior to the end of the academic term. - An illness, extenuating circumstance, or a life-event such as military deployment, natural disaster, and legal situations are accepted with supporting documentation. - At the time of the circumstance, the student's academic work, attendance and participation were at a passing level. - The granting of an incomplete grade is not a substitute for a failing grade. - Final approval is granted strictly at the discretion of the current instructor. - The instructor notifies their immediate supervisor of the impending incomplete grade. - The Incomplete Grade Contract is signed by both the instructor and the student.